 With all of the challenges Pacific salmon face, marine debris in their estuary rearing habitats should not have to be one of them.
-Unfortunately, many nearshore areas that provide critical habitats for young salmon, forage fish and other prey items have been degraded by coastal development and recreational activities.
-Working with our partners, SeaChange Marine Conservation Society, Pacific Salmon Foundation has been supporting marine debris removal and eelgrass restoration and monitoring throughout the Strait of Georgia.
+Unfortunately, many nearshore areas that provide critical habitats for young salmon, forage fish, and other prey items have been degraded by coastal development and recreational activities.
+Working with our partners, SeaChange Marine Conservation Society, Rugged Coast Research Society, and the Dead Boat Disposal Society, Pacific Salmon Foundation is helping reverse damage and clean up debris throughout the Strait of Georgia.

 In carrying out these projects, SeaChange Marine Conservation Society has involved community volunteers and formed and maintained key partnerships.
 This maximized what could be achieved, provided learning opportunities and increased awareness, which will be so important to future conservation projects.

 The Pacific Salmon Foundation is also supporting Rugged Coast Research Society (RCRS) to map the location of marine debris in sensitive estuaries along the east coast of Vancouver Island.
 Their focus will be on damaging debris such as creosote pilings and logs, sunken vessels, abandoned docks, log booms and wood waste in the intertidal zone.
 At each location, RCRS will team up with stewardship groups that have local insights and knowledge of problematic areas and work side by side.
 Mapping is slated to be done in the Cowichan, Nanaimo, Englishman, Little Qualicum, Big Qualicum, Puntledge, Oyster and Campbell Rivers estuaries over by the end of 2021.